 From former President Barack Obama and Senator Elizabeth Warren to Alexandria Ocasio-Cortez and what seems like every liberal media outlet under the sun, the phrases “prayers aren’t enough” or “prayers don’t work” – in response to virtually every mass tragedy in the last few years – is becoming more and more commonplace.
 There are several flaws I find in this line of thinking.

-Those who pray in times of others’ needs are most often the same people that are doing whatever they can to actually help those people by donating their time and/or resources while the people complaining about prayer are literally only complaining about prayer and not actually doing anything about it themselves.
+Those who pray in times of others’ needs are most often the same people that are doing whatever they can to actually help those people by donating their time and/or resources while the people complaining about prayer are literally only complaining about prayer and not actually doing anything about it themselves besides virtue signaling with a flag on Twitter.
 When the left makes a call to action after tragedy strikes, there is no evidence that they have taken any action other than to place blame.
 Given that they obviously are opposed to prayer, that means they are demanding that we quit praying and take action while they aren’t doing either!!!
 I’ve also noticed that we are never given ideas on how exactly it is that we’re supposed to help or what exactly we are supposed to do in times of mass tragedy.
 We’re only told to stop praying and start doing.
 Why does the left not hold themselves to the very standards they are mandating for the rest of us?

 Ecclesiastes 10:2 The heart of the wise inclines to the right, but the heart of the fool to the left.